CLARIAH/burgerLinker/README.md

 ---

+### Operating Systems
+- This tool is tested on Linux and Mac OS.
+- Windows users are advised to use the Docker image.

 ### Installation requirements
 - Only the [JAVA Runtime Environment (JRE)](https://www.oracle.com/java/technologies/javase-jre8-downloads.html), which is free and installed on almost every computer these days.

 ### Input requirements
 - Only one RDF dataset, describing the civil registries that are modelled according to our simple [Civil Registries schema](assets/LINKS-schema.png), based on Schema.org and BIO vocabularies.
 You can browse the [RDF file](assets/civil-registries-schema.ttl) in any triple store (e.g. [Druid](https://druid.datalegend.net/)) or ontology editor (e.g. [Protégé](https://protege.stanford.edu/)).

-For efficient querying (i.e. lower memory usage with fast search), the matching tool requires the dataset to be compressed and given as an HDT file with its index ([What is HDT?](http://www.rdfhdt.org/what-is-hdt/)).
+For efficient querying (i.e. lower memory usage with fast search), the matching tool requires the dataset to be compressed and given as an HDT file with its index.
+[What is HDT?](http://www.rdfhdt.org/what-is-hdt/)

-The tool allows the conversion of an RDF file (any serialisation) to HDT using the `--function convertToHDT`.
+The tool allows the conversion of any valid RDF file to HDT using the `--function convertToHDT` (see Example 2 below).

 ### Output format
 Two possible output formats to represent the detected links: